The data foundation AI models actually need — not the one you have.

 - Orchestrated ingestion pipeline with dependency tracking and failure alerting

-- Feature store or training/serving consistency layer for ML use cases
+- Feature store or training/serving consistency layer for ML workloads

-- Analytics warehouse setup with partition strategy and query optimization
+- Analytics warehouse setup with partition strategy and query cost controls

-- Data quality monitoring dashboard with freshness checks and anomaly alerting
+- Data quality monitoring with freshness checks and anomaly alerting

 Snowflake, BigQuery, or Redshift?